gravcmspro/gravcmspro_dictionaries/dictionaries.en.md

   ```
   [/raw]

-  Next, to process the content, simple add the placeholder you defined:
+  Next, to process the content, simply add the placeholder you defined:

   [raw]
   ```